 1) Mattresses are overly tough to reuse

 As the mattresses age, they accumulate dust and other different types of pest, mostly bugs.
-An old mattress can be a potential risk factor to illnesses such as allergy.
+An old mattress can be a potential risk factor to illnesses such as allergies.
 Due to this fact, most charity organisations do not accept old mattresses for reuse.

-However, this does not mean that you should never give away an old mattress to a needy person in your village.
+However, this does not mean you should never give away an old mattress to a needy person in your village.
 In fact, you can do it.
 So long as the mattress is not stained or ripped, you can feel free to give it away.
 There are other types of mattresses that are made up of dust-resistant materials.
 You can check whether the old mattress is mice infested or not before giving it out.